 From 2009 to 2014, Leavitt served as the Vice President for University Advancement and as a chemistry professor at the University of North Georgia, as well as the CEO of the University of North Georgia Foundation, Inc.

 Prior to joining the University of North Georgia in 2009, Leavitt worked at the University of West Georgia from 1994 to 2009 serving in a variety of roles from interim vice president for University Advancement, associate vice president for Development and Alumni Relations, executive director of the University of West Georgia Foundation, Inc. and professor of chemistry.

-Dr. Leavitt received a bachelor’s degree in chemistry with minors in physics and mathematics from the University of Arizona in Tucson.
-He earned a Ph.D. in chemistry from the University of Utah in Salt Lake City.
+Leavitt has a bachelor’s degree in chemistry with minors in physics and mathematics from the University of Arizona in Tucson and a Ph.D. in chemistry from the University of Utah in Salt Lake City.